alexhernandezgarcia/gflownet/README.md

 ## Installation

-This project **requires** `python 3.10` and `cuda 11.8`.
++ This project **requires** `python 3.10` and `cuda 11.8`.

-To initalize your environment, we have provided `prereq_ubuntu.sh`.
++ To initalize your environment, we have provided `prereq_ubuntu.sh`.
 This handles the prerequisites for installing this package.

-In the case that you want to use the `molecules` environment, you should also run `prereq_geometric.sh`.
++ In the case that you want to use the `molecules` environment, you should also run `prereq_geometric.sh`.

-After these prerequisites are satified, you can simply pip install this package.
++ After these prerequisites are satified, you can simply pip install this package:

-TODO: Include information about tags here.

 ```bash
 cd /path/to/gflownet
 pip install -e .[all]
 ```

+TODO: Include information about tags here.

 ### pip

+TODO: Remove?
+It looks like we used to depend on conda?
+I'm confused.

 ```bash
 conda install xtb-python -c conda-forge -y